phillipadsmith/2014.phillipadsmith.com/_posts/2015-03-30-uncovering-a-path-toward-sustainable-journalism-in-canada.md

 1. Nova Scotia
 1. Newfoundland

-There's also been some surprising support from New South Whales, Australia and Auckland, New Zealand.
+There's also been some surprising support from New South Wales, Australia and Auckland, New Zealand.

 In British Columbia, here's the top ten cities reported: